lyjelin/Coursera-Certificate/Google-IT-Support/IT-Security:-Defense-against-the-digital-dark-arts/Review.md

 - Accounting : Keeping records of what resources and services your users access or what they did when they were using your systems
 	- Critical component of this is a`uditing`, which involves reviewing these records to ensure that nothing is out of the ordinary

+### Week 4

+#### Secure Network Architecture

+Network Hardening Best Practices
+- Network Hardening : Processof securing a network by reducing its potential vulnerabilities through configuration changes and taking specific steps
+- General security principle : concept of disabling unnecessary extra services or restricting access to them
+- Implicit deny : Network security concept where anything not explicitly permitted or allowed should be denied
+- Important : **Monitoring & Analyzing traffic of network**
+- `Analyzing logs` : The practive of collecting logs from different network and sometimes client devices on the network, then performing an automated analysis on them
+	- Analysis of logs would involve looking for specific log messages of interests, like with firewall logs
+- Logs analysis systems are configured using user-defined rules to match interesting or aypical log entries
+- Normalizing log data is an important step, since logs from different devices and systems may not be formatted in a common way
+- `Correlation analysis` : Process of taking log data from different systems and matching events across the systems
+- Detailed logging and analysis of logs would allow for detailed reconstruction of the events that led to the compromise
+- `Flood guards` : Provide protection against DoS (Denial of Service attacks)

+Network Software Hardening
+- Includes things like firewalls, proxies, and VPNs
+	- i.e. Firewalls : firewalls are critical to securing a network.
+They can be `deployed as dedicated network infrastructure devices`, which regulate the flow of traffic for a whole network.
+They can also be `host-based` as software that runs on a client system providing protection for that one host only.
+    	- A host-based firewall provides protection for mobile devices such as a laptop that could be used in an untrusted, potentially malicious environment like an airport Wi-Fi hotspot.
+        - Host-based firewalls are also useful for protecting other hosts from being compromised, by corrupt device on the internal network.
+	- i.e. VPNs are also recommended to provide secure access to internal resources for mobile or roaming users
+    	- VPNs are commonly used to provide secure remote access, and link two networks securely.
+	- Proxies can be really useful to protect client devices and their traffic
+    	- They also provide secure remote access without using a VPN
+        - A standard web proxy can be configured for client devices.
+This allows web traffic to be proxied through a proxy server that we control for lots of purposes.
+This configuration can be used for logging web requests of client devices.
+The devices can be used for logs, and traffic analysis, and forensic investigation.
+        - The proxy server can be configured to block content that might be malicious, dangerous, or just against company policy.
+        - A reverse proxy can be configured to allow secure remote access to web based services without requiring a VPN.

+#### Wireless Security

+WEP Encryption and Why You Shouldn't Use it
+- `WEP` Wired Equivalent Privacy
+- WEP was proven to be seriously bad at providing confidentiality or security for wireless networks
+- WEP use `RC4` symmetric stream cipher for encryption

+WPA/WPA2
+- Wi-Fi Alliance was WPA or Wi-Fi Protected Access : Replacement for WEP
+- `WPA` was designed as a short-term replacement that would be compatible with older WEP-enabled hardware with a simple firmware update
+- To address the shortcomings of WEP security, a new security protocol was introduced called TKIP or the Temporal Key Integrity Protocol.
+- TKIP implemented three new features that made it more secure than WEP.
+	1. more secure key derivation method was used to more securely incorporate the IV into the per packet encryption key.
+    2. sequence counter was implemented to prevent replay attacks by rejecting out of order packets.
+    3. 64-bit MIC or Message Integrity Check was introduced to prevent forging, tampering, or corruption of packets
+- WPA2 is the best security for wireless networks currently available; It's based on the AES cipher finally getting away from the insecure RC4 cipher (The key derivation process didn't change from WPA, and the pre-shared key requirements are the same.)
+- 4-way handshake : Designed to allow an AP to confirm that the client has the correct pairwise master key, or pre-shared key in a WPA-PSK setup without disclosing the PMK
+	- PMK is `long live key` and might not change for a long time.
+So an encryption key is derived from the PMK that's used for actual encryption and decryption of traffic between a client and AP.
+    -  This key is called the Pairwise Transient Key or PTK.
+    -  The PTK is generating using the PMK, AP nonce, Client nonce, AP MAC address, and Client MAC address.
+- WPA supports :
+	1. PIN entry authentication
+    2. NFC or USB
+    3. Push button authentication

+#### Network Monitoring

+Sniffing the Network
+- `Packet sniffing` (Packet capture) : The process of intercepting network packets in their entirety for analysis
+- Promiscuous Mode : A type of computer networking operational mode in which all network data packets can be accessed and viewed by all network adapters operating in this mode
+- Port mirroring : Allows the switch to take all packets from a specified port, port range, or the entire VLAN and mirror the packets to a specified switch port
+- Monitor mode : Allows us to scan across channels to see all wireless traffic being sent by APs and clients

+Wireshark and tcpdump
+- `Tcpdump` is a lightweight command-line based utility that you can use to capture and analyze packets.

+Intrusion Detection/Prevention Systems
+- IDS or IPS systems operate by monitoring network traffic and analyzing it
+- They look for matching behavior or characteristics that would indicate malicious traffic.
+- The difference between an IDS and an IPS system, is that IDS is only a detection system It won't take action to block or prevent an attack, when one is detected, it will only log an alert.
+But an IPS system can adjust firewall rules on the fly, to block or drop the malicious traffic when it's detected.
+- IDS and IPS system can either be host based or network based.
+- In the case of a `Network Intrusion Detection System` or NIDS, the detection system would be deployed somewhere on a network, where it can **monitor traffic** for a network segment or sub net.